Posted on 5 mins read

 battery_core_percentage = 50

-# CPU load threshold for scaling
+# CPU load threshold percentage to trigger core count adjustment

-cpu_load_threshold = 40.0
+cpu_load_threshold = 75.0

 # Minimum cores to keep enabled